scraed/CharacteristicGuidanceWebUI/README.md

 ## Updates

+### January 13, 2024: Bug fix: allow prompts with more than 75 tokens
+- **Effect**: Now the extension still works if the prompt have more than 75 tokens.

-### January 13, 2024: Add support of V-Prediction model
+### January 13, 2024: Add support for V-Prediction model
 - **Effect**: Now the extension supports models trained in V-prediction mode.

-### January 12, 2024: Add support of 'AND' prompt combination
+### January 12, 2024: Add support for 'AND' prompt combination
 - **Effect**: Now the extension supports the 'AND' word in positive prompt.
 - **Current Limitations**: Note that characteristic guidance only give correction between positive and negative prompt.
 Therefore positive prompts combined by 'AND' will be averaged when computing the correction.